alessandro9110/FineTuningwithDatabricks/README.md

 ![License MIT](https://img.shields.io/badge/license-MIT-green.svg)
 ![Databricks](https://img.shields.io/badge/platform-Databricks-red.svg)

-This repository shows how to perform fine-tuning of LLM (Large Language Models) on Databricks, using both the HuggingFace Transformers Trainer framework and QLoRA and LoRA techniques for efficient model optimization.
+This repository demonstrates how to fine-tune Large Language Models (LLMs) on Databricks using the HuggingFace Transformers Trainer framework.
+The project aims to include examples of fine-tuning with QLoRA and LoRA techniques for efficient model optimization.

+> **Disclaimer:** The notebooks for fine-tuning with QLoRA and LoRA are not yet developed.
+This repository currently focuses on the setup, data preparation, and standard fine-tuning workflows.

+---

 ## Overview

-The project guides the user through all phases of fine-tuning a transformer model on Databricks, from environment and data preparation to model training and evaluation.
-It includes both standard pipelines with Trainer and examples of fine-tuning with QLoRA and LoRA.
+The project guides users through the following phases:

+1. Environment setup on Databricks.
+2. Data import and preparation.
+3. Model fine-tuning using the HuggingFace Trainer framework.

 ---